pachyderm/docs-content/2.3.x/reference/pipeline-spec.md

 allocated to the sidecar containers.

-This field can be useful in deployments where Kubernetes automatically applies resource limits to containers, which might conflict with Pachyderm pipelines' resource requests.
-Such a deployment might fail if Pachyderm requests more than the default Kubernetes limit.
+This field can be useful in deployments where Kubernetes automatically applies resource limits to containers, which might conflict with {{%productName%}}
+pipelines' resource requests.
+Such a deployment might fail if {{%productName%}}
+requests more than the default Kubernetes limit.
 The `sidecar_resource_limits` enables you to explicitly specify these resources to fix the issue.